Date: 25 Aug 1961

 It was noted that before the man gave evidence on his own behalf that his counsel had given considerable thought to whether or not he should but said, 'He has instructed me throughout that he wished to be called so that, though he may not be an angel, this finger of suspicion which is laying at him may be cleared'.

-Before the man gave evidence the Coroner then pointe doubt to him that he didn't have to but the man said that he wanted to.
+Before the man gave evidence the Coroner then pointed out to him that he didn't have to but the man said that he wanted to.

 When questioned he agreed that he had said that he had not seen Jacqueline Thomas when first questioned, even though at that stage he knew perfectly well who the police were inquiring about and knew that he had kissed her and had behaved indecently with her in the park.
 When he was asked why he had done that he said, 'Because I was trying to hide the fact that I had been attempting to break in'.